Pongo en tus manos abiertas: Artwork

-The album cover shows the "working hands" of Victor Jara, it was photographed by Mario Guillard and designed by Vicente and Antonio Larrea, the latter worked as a photographer and studied Applied Arts.
+The album cover shows the "working hands" of Victor Jara.
+It was photographed by Mario Guillard and designed by Vicente and Antonio Larrea.

 Release

 Pongo en tus manos abietas was released in June 1969 in Santiago on the Jota Jota label.
 Some editions released in Peru, Germany and Italy were titled Te recuerdo Amanda.
-The original editions were in monaural sound, later reissues were in stereo sound.
+The original editions were in monaural sound while later reissues were in stereo sound.
 In March 2001 it was reissued by Warner Records with the addition of six bonus tracks.
 In 2017, the album was reissued in vinyl format along with others by Jara such as Victor Jara (1966), El derecho de vivir en paz (1971), La Población (1972) and Manifiesto (1974).

 Critical reception

 In retrospective reviews, Pongo en tus manos abiertas was highly praised.
 In Review Online, Paul Attard wrote that can be felt a "level of unity brimming on Jara's fourth studio album".
-He also felt that "Jara's signature, syrupy delivery wended through South American folkways" and he concluded by saying that "his songwriting would go on to inform folk-protest music more generally.
+He concluded by saying that "his songwriting would go on to inform folk-protest music more generally.
 However, what's most striking about his work are its parallels to this form, as it evolved across continents, with its stunning humanism never lost in translation."

 Wilson Neate wrote in AllMusic, that the album "was his masterpiece" and "a landmark in the evolution of the nueva canción".
 He continued stating that "Jara's music blended indigenous instrumentation and folk forms with a contemporary singer/songwriter orientation" and that "his lyrical focus on land reform, organized labor, poverty, imperialism, and race specifically addressed Chile under Frei's presidency but also engaged with a Pan-American revolutionary consciousness and a global progressive awareness."

 In a review of the 1974 edition, under the name Te Recuerdo Amanda, John Bush of AllMusic commented that "Jara's readings are so emotional, no knowledge of Spanish is necessary to understand his songs.
 There is some superficial distorsion to the material -- the result of a direct-form-phonograph transfer -- but the music is timeless."
 In 2008, the magazine Rolling Stone considered it the fifth best Chilean album of all time.